 How to minimise dark bags under my eyes?

-Under eye creams- A good eye cream can hydrate the delicate under eye area and give it the nutrients it needs to plump up the skin and keep it soft and supple.
-There is a multitude of creams to choose from, including anti-aging creams for thin skin, caffeine-infused eye creams to boost circulation, “brightening” under eye creams for pigmentation concerns and soothing creams for puffiness.
-You can find natural under eye creams with cucumber and botanical ingredients to soothe the skin or you can opt for a caffeine pep-up for your eyes to match your morning coffee.
+A good eye cream can hydrate the delicate under eye area and give it the nutrients it needs to plump up the skin and keep it soft and supple.
+There is a multitude of creams to choose from.
+These include anti-aging creams for thin skin, caffeine-infused eye creams to boost circulation, “brightening” under eye creams for pigmentation concerns and soothing creams for puffiness.
+You can find natural under eye creams with cucumber and botanical ingredients to soothe the skin.
+Or you can opt for a caffeine pep-up for your eyes to match your morning coffee.

 For a more heavy-hitting approach, try the anti-aging compounds of hyaluronic acid or, if you prefer a visit to your dermatologist, they may prescribe Retin-A. You need to be aware of the exfoliating properties of Retin-A, as frequent use in the eye area may thin the skin further, encouraging those dark blood vessels to show through!